thehaniak/wavlink-fedora/README.md

 If you're too lazy to check the code 😜 ...

-1) Downloads and installs the _latest_ EVDI driver RPM from [displaylink-rpm](https://github.com/displaylink-rpm/displaylink-rpm/releases) (the version/link is actually hardcoded, but can be changed easily)
+1) Downloads and installs the _latest_ EVDI driver RPM from [displaylink-rpm](https://github.com/displaylink-rpm/displaylink-rpm/releases)
 2) Copies the binaries (firmware and driver) to _/opt/siliconmotion_.
-3) Installs _smiusbdisplay.service_.
+3) Installs systemd _smiusbdisplay.service_.

 # Next steps

 - Cleanup the install script.
-- Make the EVDI version installation dynamic.
 - Make it possible to uninstall the SMI and EVDI drivers.
+- Remove upstart script support, as it's no longer necessary from Fedora 41.

 # Wavlink Original License